What is Entrepreneurship?

 This type of program further develops the knowledge and skills utilized during business creation and management.
 While most graduates apply what they learn to pre-existing businesses, some opt to pursue traditional employment in the business field.

-A Master of Business Administration (MBA) degree may also be a good option.
+A Master of Business Administration (MBA) degree in entrepreneurship may also be a good option.
 This is one of the most popular academic programs in the United States.
 It helps students develop and hone skills in key subjects such as strategy, marketing, global business, and supply chain management.
 Familiarity with these can prove particularly useful when opening and/or growing companies.
 Alternatively, graduates often qualify for senior-level and management positions.

 Online doctorate and PhD programs in business and entrepreneurship generally consist of between 90 and 120 credit hours that take full-time students four to seven years to complete.
 Most programs consist of classes that address various research methods, economics, and multivariate data analysis.
 While those enrolled will receive some direct instruction from professors, they will also perform independent research while developing written dissertations.
 Findings must be presented and defended prior to graduation.